-Well the first part of Cars & Coffee has nothing to do with coffee, those who know me well (and now you too) also know I don’t like coffee and never drink the stuff.
+Part of my affection for Cars & Coffee events has nothing to do with coffee.
+Those who know me well (and now you) also know that I don’t like coffee and never drink the stuff.
 I drink tea.
-Maybe it’s part of me being an Anglophile, which doesn’t explain the two German cars in my garage—or maybe it does.
+Maybe it’s part of me being an Anglophile, which doesn’t explain the German car in my garage—or maybe it does.

-Trivia: For a long time, Holden was the GM subsidiary in Australia and built many interesting cars and trucks there, including the El Camino-like vehicles they call “utes” down under.
-In Australia, the Chevy Colorado isn’t a pickup truck but is also available as an off-road-capable SUV called (what else) the Holden Colorado.
+Trivia: Holden was a GM subsidiary in Australia and built many interesting cars and trucks there, including the El Camino-like vehicles they call “utes” down under.
+In Australia, the Chevy Colorado isn’t a pickup truck but was an off-road-capable SUV called the Holden Colorado.
 Australia’s near 100-year automotive industry ended in 2017 when GM Holden Ltd. closed its plant in South Australia “to move manufacturing to cheaper locations.”
 Which meant the end of the Australian-built Chevrolet SS as well..

-I love Cars & Coffee because you always learn something.
-In this case it was when I talking with the owner of a Pontiac Solstice coupe.
-Yes, a coupe, when’s the last time you saw one in person.
-I never had.
+I love Cars & Coffee because you always learn something at these show.
+At this event, I talked with the owner of a Pontiac Solstice coupe.
+Yes, a coupe.
+When’s the last time you saw one of those?
+I never had, except in photographs.
 The coupe version of the Solstice was unveiled at the 2008 New York Auto Show and while the roof can be removed it doesn’t fit in the trunk.
-An optional cloth top is available, which can fit into the tiny trunk.
-The car went on sale in early 2009 and was the last new Pontiac model before they went down the tubes, sadly creating yet another orphan marque.
+An optional cloth top is available that can fit into the tiny trunk.
+The car went on sale in early 2009 and was the last new Pontiac model before the brand went down the tubes, sadly creating yet another orphan marque.
 There were a total of 1,266 Solstice Coupes manufactured before the production line in Wilmington, Delaware was shut down.